Master of Arts in Leadership in Educational Administration (MA)

 Estimated Time to Complete the Program

-Students carrying a full-time course load can reasonably expect to complete the program in two years.
+Students carrying a full-time course load can reasonably expect to complete the program in one to one-and-a-half years.
 Students carrying a part-time course load have up to a maximum of five years to complete the program.

-In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Leadership in Educational Administration program should have an undergraduate major GPA of 3.0/4.0 and a cumulative undergraduate GPA of 2.75/4.0.
-Applicants must also submit official scores from the GRE General Test or the Miller Analogies Test (MAT) and three professional and/or academic letters of reference, one of which must be from a current supervisor.
+In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Leadership in Educational Administrationprogram should have an undergraduate major GPA of 3.0/4.0 and a cumulative undergraduate GPA of 2.75/4.0.
+Applicants may be required to submit official scores from the GRE General Test or the Miller Analogies Test (MAT) if other admission requirements are not met.
+Applicants must also submit three professional and/or academic letters of reference, one of which must be from a current supervisor.

 Department Contact Information